-Just click the 3 button menu over any participant's icon and click the Remove option.
+Tap the 3 dot menu over any participant's icon and select Remove.
 That will stop them from being able to talk and chat in your studio, and will send them back to their Racket feed.
-They could request back in—but you'd need to approve them to let them back in.
+They could request to come back in—but you'd need to approve them to let them back in.

 You've done the hard part, recorded your thoughts, performed your piece, gotten your friends together to talk about something important.
-Now it's time to share your recording with the world.
+Now it's time to share your Racket with the world.

-Once you've wrapped up your recording and left the studio, Racket will take you to the editing room where you can add some detail.
-Add a title that describes what you recorded, then add a photo to give your post some style.
+Run out the clock or tap Pause when you're finished talking, then tap the Publish button.
+Racket will take you to the editing room where you can add some detail.
+Add a title that describes what you recorded, tags to add context, and a photo to give your post some style.
 You can upload a photo from your device, or search for a photo from Unsplash's library to add to your post.

-How to save a Racket post to publish later
+How to save a Racket to publish later

 Recorded something, but not quite ready to share it?
-Just wrap up the recording as normal, and when Racket sends you to the Edit room, close the tab and go on with your work.
+Wrap up the recording as normal, click the first Publish button to leave the studio, then close the tab and go on with your work.

 Sometimes it’s better to start over and say what you want to say again to get it out perfectly.
-Just delete your recording and try again.
+Just delete your Racket and try again.

-To do that, open the Racket menu in the top left and select My Posts.
-There, click *Delete* beside the post you decided not to keep around.
-If you’ve published the post, you’ll see its post title; if not, click *Edit* first to make sure which draft post you’re deleting.
-If you just wrapped up recording and are in the editing room, you can click the menu and select My Posts, then click delete beside the most recent recording without a title to remove the post you just recorded.
+Open the Racket menu in the top left, select My Posts, and tap Delete beside the Racket you decided not to keep around.
+If you’ve published the post, you’ll see its post title; if not, click Edit first to make sure which draft post you’re deleting.

-Do note that once you’ve deleted a post, you won’t be able to access that recording again.
+Do note that once you’ve deleted a Racket, you won’t be able to access that recording again.

 How to start a Racket Volley

-Got an idea you'd love to hear others' takes on?
-Perhaps a question you want to ask the world, a first line to a song you'd like others to improv, an opening to a joke or comedy sketch or story to get a crowdsourced story?
+Got an idea you'd love to hear others' take on?
+Perhaps a question you want to ask the world, the first line to a song you'd like others to improv, an opening to a joke or comedy sketch, or story to crowdsource?

 How to reply to a Volley